-Shed security hardly seems worth the trouble given that many people use sheds to store rubbish or unwanted items.
+Shed security hardly seems worth the trouble since many people use sheds to store rubbish or unwanted items.

-Police regularly issue warnings to householders to improve shed security and no wonder, given that most burglary reports are the result of thefts from unguarded sheds.
+Police regularly issue warnings to householders to improve shed security, and no wonder, given that most burglary reports result from thefts from unguarded sheds.

 Sheds are often home to expensive power tools and gardening equipment.
-Power drills, saws, and hammers can come in useful when thieves are looking for ways to break in through a door or window.
+Power drills, saws, and hammers can be useful when thieves are looking for ways to break in through a door or window.

 Here are a few tips that will help improve security for your shed and so keep your whole house better protected